 Disturbing the Existing Floor

-One change can multiply into lots of changes before you know it.
-You need to consider how the things you plan to change will affect the rest of the bathroom.
+One change in your bathroom remodeling plan can multiply into lots of changes before you know it.
+You need to consider how the things you plan to change will affect the rest of the whole bathroom.
 For example, I didn’t consider that the floor.
 With a smaller tub I would need more tile.

-Once I pulled out the old giant Jacuzzi there were sub floors underneath it.
+Once I pulled out the old giant Jacuzzi there were sub floors underneath.
 The same applies for moving or changing a vanity.
 There can be sub-floor under a vanity (which means raw wood).
 Any change to the size of placement can mean you are forced to change flooring.

 You can remodel your bathroom at a fraction of the cost if you can keep the existing toilet, sink and tub/shower.
 The tile, floor and walls are much less expensive to replace.
-If you can focus your remodel only on these elements you will save money.
+If you can focus your remodeling project on only these elements you will save money.

-Interview – Always meet with multiple contractors before you start your project.
-I found mine on Angie’s List.
+Interview – The first step is to meet with multiple contractors before you start your project.
+Labor costs will account for 40-65% of your remodeling budget so this is an important step.
+I found my contractor on Angie’s List.
 I like Angie’s list because you can read reviews.

 Home Advisor is owned by the same company as Angie’s List, but they require you to put in your phone number and contractors call you, instead of the other way around.

 Ask For References – Unless you have the freedom to miss work for days or weeks, these people could be in your home alone.
-Call a reference and as if they were professional and if their work was performed as they described.
+Talking with previous clients is an excellent way to determine if the contractor completed the work in a timely and professional manner.

-Get Bids in Writing – Ask each contractor you interview to spell out exactly what they will do and give you a bid in writing.
+Get Bids in Writing – Ask each contractor you interview to spell out exactly what they will do and give you the project costs in writing.